sbmlteam/deviser/docs/src/source/getting_started.rst

 - **SWIG executable**.
   The location of the SWIG executable.
-When Deviser Edit invokes the compilation of libSBML with the newly integrated package it configures and builds teh Python binding, in addition to the C++ library.
+When Deviser Edit invokes the compilation of libSBML with the newly integrated package it configures and builds the Python binding, in addition to the C++ library.
   SWIG is necessary for this.
 It is hoped in future to add a facility to directly test the build using a Python interface.